jeffreypride921/yt-app/README.md

 ## Filters

 You can filter the results by genre and language.
-Note that the language filter can still display streams in undisired languages.
+Note that the language filter can still display streams in undesired languages.
 Check "relevanceLanguage" under YouTube Data API documentation for more info. https://developers.google.com/youtube/v3/docs/search/list

 ## URL